WebberZone/autoclose/readme.txt

 = Can I delete or limit revisions? =
 Yes, you can delete all revisions or set a limit per post type from the settings page.

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/wordpress/plugin/autoclose/vdp)

 == Upgrade Notice ==

 = 3.0.0 =